 The non-custodial’s obligation to pay child support will usually end when the child turns 18 if they get married and becomes self-reliant.
 Even so, child support payments can continue past the age of 18 in the case where the child is still in high school.
 However, the child support payments do not exceed past the high school graduation period, the end of the school year or after the child, the child turns 19 years old.

 In some instances, child support payments will continue past the age of 18 if there is a preexisting order in court.
-The court will order for child support payments to be made past the age of 18 years in the case where the child has preexisting physical or mental disabilities.
+The court will order child support payments to be made past the age of 18 years in case where the child has preexisting physical or mental disabilities.
 Also, other exceptional circumstances can result in a parent paying child support to a child past the age of 18 years.

 To get legal advice and help with issues regarding child support get in touch with a child support lawyer from Greenville Family Attorneys.